All About Urban and Regional Planners

 What work experience do I need to become an Urban & Regional Planner?

 Where do Urban and Regional Planners Work?

-Those thinking about becoming an Urban and Regional Planner might also be interested in the following careers:
+Those interested in being an Urban and Regional Planner may also be interested in:

 Image Credit: Arcaddmarketing via Creative Commons Attribution-Share Alike 3.0 Unported